lafeirjo/City_Of_Grand_Rapids_Social_Impact/README.md

 **The members that will carry out this project are as follows:**

-Joey LaFeir

-Aniessa Terpstra

-Jimmy Gray Jones

-Kelsey Lane

-Alex Logan
+Joey LaFeir, Aniessa Terpstra, Jimmy Gray Jones, Kelsey Lane, Alex Logan

 **Under the supervision of:**

-Professor Dirk Colbry

-Teaching Assistant Henry Fessler
+Professor Dirk Colbry, Teaching Assistant Henry Fessler

 **In collaboration with:**

-Eric Shannon (City of Grand-Rapids Contact)

-Jonathan Oeverman (City of Grand-Rapids Contact)
+Eric Shannon (City of Grand-Rapids Contact), Jonathan Oeverman (City of Grand-Rapids Contact)

 **Link to Project Plan Storyboard:**

+This storyboard goes over our initial plan for approaching the project and how we planned to complete our goals.

 [Project Plan Presentation](https://mediaspace.msu.edu/media/City_GR-CMSE495_Plan_Presentation_Video/1_nhdhozse)